j-siderius/AI4R_RELBot_experimentalWindows/README.md

 2. **Ethernet (alternative)**
    - Connect a standard Ethernet cable between your Ubuntu host and the RELBot.
    - In **Settings > Network > Wired**, set IPv4 Method to **"Shared to other computers"** (this shares your host’s connection via DHCP).
-   - Verify your host’s interface and assigned IP with:
+   - Check your host’s interface and assigned IP with:
      ```bash
      ifconfig  # look under eth0, enp*, or similar
      ```